zxmmxzzxmmxz/nlp/hw1/README.md

 ## Other files

-* `allowed_words.txt`: This file contains all the words that are allowed.
-You should make sure that your grammar generates sentences using exactly the words in this file.
+* `allowed_words.txt`: This file contains all allowed words.
+You should make sure that the grammar generates sentences using exactly the words in the file.
 It does not specify the part of speech for each word, so you can choose to model the ambiguity of words in terms of part of speech in the `Vocab.gr` file.
-* `example-sentences.txt`: This file contains example sentences that you can use as a starting point for your grammar development.
+* `example-sentences.txt`: This file contains example sentences as starting point for your grammar development.
 Only the first two sentences of this file can be parsed using the default `S1.gr` grammar.
 The rest are parsed with the backoff `S2.gr` grammar.
 * `unseen.tags`: Used to deal with unknown words.
 You should not have to use this file during parsing, but the parser provided to you can optionally use this file in order to deal with unknown words in the input.

 ## The Parser and Generator

-You are given a parser that takes sentences as input and produces parse trees and also a generator which generates a random sample of sentences from the weighted grammar.
-Parsing and generating will be useful steps in your grammar development strategy.
-You can learn the various options for running the parser and generator using the following command.
+A parser taking sentences as input and produces parse trees is given.
+A generator generating a random sample of sentences from the weighted grammar is also given.
+Parsing and generating helps for grammar development strategy.
+You can learn various options runnning parser and generator using following command:

 The parser has several options to speed up parsing, such as beam size and pruning.